thaidat01222/Library-Manage/README.md

 CREATE DATABASE fullface_shop;

-//Then export file libraby.sql to mysql
+//Then import file libraby.sql to mysql

 //Open project and type in terminal